 Located in northern Georgia, Marietta is a city that is also one of Atlanta’s largest suburbs.

-Although the state capital is just 32 kilometres to the southeast, Marietta is rich in history and culture itself, particularly from the state’s antebellum and Civil War periods.
+Although the state capital is just 20 miles to the southeast, Marietta is rich in history and culture itself, particularly from the state’s antebellum and Civil War periods.